On volumes and the generic invariance of Fano type varieties: Introduction

+For the definition of the notion of globally $F$-regular type variety, refer to Definition \ref{type}.
 Note that global $F$-regularity can be considered as a ``right'' definition of the notion of Fano type over positive characteristic fields, and therefore we may view Conjecture \ref{conj2} as a reduction mod $p$ version of Conjecture \ref{conj1} (for the definition of global $F$-regularity, see Definition \ref{asdfaasf}).
 The conjecture can be used for Fano type results in many moduli spaces (cf. \cite{SZ20} and \cite{WW24}).

 Conjecture \ref{conj2} is proved in the surface case in \cite{GT16}, \cite{HP15} and \cite{Oka17}.
 Moreover, the conjecture holds if $X$ is a Mori dream space by \cite{GOST15}.
-Furthermore, it is announced that if $X$ is a smooth globally $F$-regular type threefold with nef anti-canonical divisor, then the conjecture is true (\cite{CKT24}).
+Furthermore, it is proved that if $X$ is a smooth globally $F$-regular type threefold with nef anti-canonical divisor, then the conjecture is true (\cite{CKT24}).
 As a parallel result of Theorem \ref{imain1}, we prove the following result.